 Consequently, a good portion of onion on the plate is probably not wrongly considered manly.

-Moreover, a recent study shows that the consumption of onions can increase the male sex hormone testosterone production.
+Moreover, a recent study shows that onions can increase the male sex hormone testosterone production.

-In addition to preventing cardiovascular and cancer diseases, the onion shines as one of the few effective remedies for stubborn belly fat induced by stress.
+In addition to preventing cardiovascular and cancer diseases, the onion is one of the few effective remedies for stubborn belly fat induced by stress.

 Moreover, men can also take advantage of the benefits of onion juice for hair growth.

 Onion Side Effects

 Only minor side effects for humans are known concerning the consumption of onions.
 Perhaps this is why they are a cornerstone of different cultures and cuisines worldwide.

 Nevertheless, there are individual cases of allergies or intolerances to onions.
 So if you experience a strange reaction after eating onions, consult a doctor immediately.